 13. Pair of Cockatiels

 The cockatiel’s distinctive crest feathers on its head express the animal’s emotional state.
-The crest stands up when the cockatiel is startled or excited, it is gently oblique in its neutral or relaxed state and flattened close to the head when the animal is angry or defensive.
+The crest stands up when the cockatiel is startled or excited; it is gently oblique in its neutral or relaxed state and flattened close to the head when the animal is angry or defensive.

 The crest is also held flat but protrudes outward in the back when the cockatiel is trying to appear alluring to the opposite sex.
-In contrast to most cockatoos, the cockatiel has long tail feathers roughly making up half of its total length.
+In contrast to most cockatoos, the cockatiel has long tail feathers roughly making up half its total length.

 14. Pale-headed Rosella